robotframework/robotframework/README.rst

 http://robotframework.org.

 Robot Framework project is hosted on GitHub_ where you can find source code, an issue tracker, and some further documentation.
-If you are interested to contribute, see `<CONTRIBUTING.rst>`__ for instructions.
-Downloads are hosted at PyPI_, except for the standalone JAR distribution that is in `Maven central`_.
+See `<CONTRIBUTING.rst>`__ if you are interested to contribute.
+Downloads are hosted on PyPI_, except for the standalone JAR distribution that is on `Maven central`_.

 .. _GitHub: https://github.com/robotframework/robotframework
 .. _PyPI: https://pypi.python.org/pypi/robotframework